 - your cancer is contained in the prostate gland (localised prostate cancer)

-Your doctor will discuss the pros and cons of active surveillance or having radiotherapy or surgery with you.
+Your doctor will discuss the pros and cons of active surveillance or having treatment.
 They should always make sure that you're happy with whichever decision is made.

 Your tests and checkups usually take place at your GP surgery rather than at the hospital.
 You can discuss with your doctor how often you need tests.